-Stderr and Stdout: Understanding Logs and Outputs
+Stderr and Stdout: Understanding Logs and Output

 Standard output (stdout